Introduction to User Defined Data Types in C++

 };

-This is called the declaration of the structure and it is terminated by a semicolon (;).
-The memory is not allocated while the structure declaration is delegated when specifying the same.
-The structure definition creates structure variables and allocates storage space for them.
-Structures variables can be defined as follows:
+This is called the declaration of the structure, and it is terminated by a semicolon (;).
+The memory is not allocated, while the structure declaration is delegated when specifying the same.
+The structure definition creates structure variables and gives storage space for them.
+One can define the variables of the structure as follows:

 stud_id I1, I2;

-Where I1, I2 are the two variables of stud_id.
-After defining the structure, its members can be accessed using the dot operator as follows:
+Where I1 and I2 are the two variables of stud_id.
+After defining the structure, one can access its members using the dot operator as follows:

 Example: